Carbon offset projects

 In the voluntary market, two major standards stand out: the Gold Standard (GS) and the Verified Carbon Standard (VCS), each of them with a different technology focus.
 VCS focuses on forest conservation projects (REDD+) and to a lesser extent on reforestation-, afforestation-, and renewable energy projects.
 Gold Standard on the other hand focuses on social development projects such as clean cookstoves, clean drinking water, agroforestry, reforestation, and renewable energy.
 All international standards set a quality baseline for carbon offset projects.

-Besides standard-specific criteria, projects must meet four basic requirements across all standards to be considered a carbon offset project and to be certified in the official registries:
+Besides standard-specific criteria, projects must meet four basic requirements, which originate from the Greenhouse Gas (GHG) Protocol and the International Carbon Reduction and Offset Alliance (ICROA), across all standards to be considered a carbon offset project and to be certified in the official registries:

 ● Exclusion of double counting